react-native-webrtc/react-native-callkeep/README.md

     okButton: 'ok',
     imageName: 'phone_account_icon',
     additionalPermissions: [PermissionsAndroid.PERMISSIONS.example],
+    // Required for your app to work across all Android devices!
+    selfManaged: true,
     // Required to get audio in background when using Android 11
     foregroundService: {
       channelId: 'com.company.my',